By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Alcohol will cure your ills.

 It’s common to think that having a few drinks will solve all your physical or emotional problems.
-The truth is that using alcohol to regulate emotions leaves you depended on alcohol and less able to handle life without it.
-Alcohol has some germ killing properties when used externally.
+The truth is that using alcohol to regulate emotions leaves you dependent on alcohol and less able to handle life without it.
+Alcohol has some germ-killing properties when used externally.
 But when used internally, alcohol can cause damage to every cell it touches.

 Alcohol will make you less anxious or scared.

 Temporarily alcohol can make you feel less anxious.
 In the long run, however, using alcohol to treat anxiety makes it worse, not better.
 When you drink to cope with anxiety, the alcohol quickly wears off.
 This leaves you more anxious than before.
 The result is that you will need ever-increasing amounts of alcohol to cope with your anxiety.

 Drinking alcohol, especially drinking it heavily, only makes people think they are performing better.
 Having alcohol in the bloodstream interferes with coordination, memory, and judgment.

 Alcohol dilates the blood vessels close to the skin.
 This results in a temporary feeling of warmth.
 It also results in a rapid loss of heat from the core of the body.
 Drinking alcohol when you are cold actually, causes the body to lose heat more rapidly.

 Most people drink alcohol on a regular basis.